 - Examine critical apps

-- Any other custom or tailor-made approach towards app security
+- Any other custom or tailor-made approach toward app security

 What Makes Appknox Real-Time DAST Different From Other Players in the Market